Associate MEMBERS

 Jury:

-Teaching topics:
+Course topics:

-- Fundamental theoretical courses in sociology and ethnology
+- Introductory courses in sociology and ethnology

-- Method in sociology and ethnology
+- Methodology in Sociology and Ethnology

-- Social construction of inequalities
+- The social construction of inequality

-Statuses and durations (596 hours of tutorials):
+Course Descriptions and Duration (596 hours of lectures):